 The program in Industrial and Systems Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 The area of emphasis within Industrial and Systems Engineering is part of the Industrial and Systems Engineering accreditation.

 Undergraduate Education Program Mission

-The mission of the Daniel J. Epstein Department of Industrial and Systems Engineering undergraduate programs is to:
+The mission of the Daniel J. Epstein Department of Industrial and Systems Engineering undergraduate program is to: